jdmaasakkers/cs205_finalreport/README.md

 ### Serial implementation
 We first benchmark the serial implementation on Odyssey for different problem sizes.
 The code used for this is included in [Code_Serial.py](https://github.com/jdmaasakkers/cs205_prelimreport/blob/master/Code/Code_Serial.py).
 As shown in the Figure below, we find that runtime scales linearly with the number of samples studied.
 The model reaches above 70% accuracy for the larger training sets.

+(%% Add figure showing different parts of the code and indicate which parts can be parallelized: "try to find the treshold which makes the speedup saturate")

 ![Serial-Runtimes](https://github.com/jdmaasakkers/cs205_prelimreport/blob/master/Sizes_Serial.png)

 ### OpenMP parallelization